fbpx

 If you are experiencing a power outage and do not see information about it on this outage map, please call our 24-hour outage line at 1-800-216-5226.
 If you are experiencing a fiber outage and do not see information about it here, please call your Internet Service Provider.
 Grant PUD: High Speed Network.

 If outage map does not load please click here.
-Areas with active outages show up as green polygons on the outage map.
+Areas experiencing active and recent outages will show up as a green shape on the map.
+(For general informational purposes outage notifications are displayed on the map for 24 hours.)

 Report an Outage 24/7